moves-rwth/attestor/README.md

 It is also possible to directly run attestor from the command-line using individual settings files.
 Instructions on running attestor from the command-line can be found in the [wiki][15].
-The format and possible options of Attestor's settings are also explained in the [wiki][16].
+The format and possible abstractionOptions of Attestor's settings are also explained in the [wiki][16].

 # Documentation and Publications